NATO Mediterranean Dialogue

 - dispel any misconceptions about NATO among Dialogue countries

-The successful launch of the Mediterranean Dialogue and its subsequent development has been based upon five principles:
+The successful launch of the Mediterranean Dialogue (MD) and its subsequent development has been based upon a number of principles:

-- In principle, activities within the Dialogue take place on a self-funding basis.
+In principle, activities within the Mediterranean Dialogue take place on a self-funding basis.
 However, Allies agreed to consider requests for financial assistance in support of Mediterranean partners' participation in the Dialogue.
-A number of measures have recently been taken to facilitate cooperation, notably the revision of the Dialogue’s funding policy thus allowing to fund up to 100% of the participation costs in Dialogue’s activities and the extension of the NATO/PfP Trust Fund mechanisms to Mediterranean Dialogue countries.
+A number of measures have recently been taken to facilitate cooperation, notably the revision of the Dialogue’s funding policy to allow funding up to 100 percent of the participation costs in Dialogue’s activities and the extension of the NATO/PfP Trust Fund mechanisms to MD countries.

-The Mediterranean Cooperation Group (MCG), established at the Madrid Summit in July 1997 under the supervision of the North Atlantic Council (NAC), has the overall responsibility for the Mediterranean Dialogue.
-It meets at the level of Political Counsellors on a regular basis to discuss all matters related to the Dialogue including its further development.
+The Mediterranean Cooperation Group (MCG), established at the Madrid Summit in July 1997 under the supervision of the North Atlantic Council (NAC), had the overall responsibility for the Mediterranean Dialogue, until it was replaced in 2011 by the Political and Partnerships Committee, which is responsible for all partnerships.
+The Committee meets at the level of Political Counsellors on a regular basis to discuss all matters related to the Dialogue including its further development.

 Political consultations in the NATO+1 format are held on a regular basis both at Ambassadorial and working level.
 These discussions provide an opportunity for sharing views on a range of issues relevant to the security situation in the Mediterranean, as well as on the further development of the political and practical cooperation dimensions of the Dialogue.

-Meetings in the NATO+7 format, including NAC+7 meetings, are also held on a regular basis, in particular following the NATO Ministerial meetings, Summits of Heads of State and Government, and other major NATO events.
-These meetings represent an opportunity for NATO’s Secretary General to brief Mediterranean Dialogue Ambassadors on the Alliance’s current agenda.
-Also, for the first time, an MD meeting of Foreign Ministers was organised in December 2004 to celebrate the 10th anniversary of the MD.
-The first ever meeting of Defence Ministers was held in February 2006.
+Meetings in the NATO+7 format, including NAC+7 meetings, are also held on a regular basis, in particular following the NATO Summit and Ministerial meetings, Chiefs-of-Defence meetings, and other major NATO events.
+These meetings represent an opportunity for two-way political consultations between NATO and MD partners.

 The political dimension also includes visits by NATO Senior Officials, including the Secretary General and the Deputy Secretary General, to Mediterranean Dialogue countries.
-The main purpose of these visits is to meet with the relevant host authorities and exchange views on NATO's Mediterranean Dialogue, as well as to get a better appreciation of each partner's specific objectives and priorities.
+The main purpose of these visits is to conduct high-level political consultations with the relevant host authorities on the way forward in NATO's political and practical cooperation under the Mediterranean Dialogue.

-Measures of practical cooperation between NATO and Mediterranean Dialogue countries are laid down in an annual Work Programme which aims at building confidence through cooperation in security-related issues.
+Measures of practical cooperation between NATO and Mediterranean Dialogue countries are laid down in an annual Work Programme which aims at enhancing our partnership through cooperation in security-related issues.

-The annual Work Programme includes seminars, workshops and other practical activities in the fields of public diplomacy (information and press activities, scientific and environmental cooperation), civil emergency planning, crisis management, border security, small arms & light weapons, defence reform and defence economics, as well as consultations on terrorism and the proliferation of weapons of mass destruction (WMD).
+The annual Work Programme includes seminars, workshops and other practical activities in the fields of modernisation of the armed forces, civil emergency planning, crisis management, border security, small arms & light weapons, public diplomacy, scientific and environmental cooperation, as well as consultations on terrorism and the proliferation of weapons of mass destruction (WMD).

 There is also a military dimension to the annual Work Programme which includes invitations to Dialogue countries to observe - and in some cases participate - in NATO/PfP military exercises, attend courses and other academic activities at the NATO School (SHAPE) in Oberammergau (Germany) and the NATO Defense College in Rome (Italy), and visit NATO military bodies.